We have information you must know before you buy the Xterra.

 We took a few runs on a rough off-road course, and the Xterra met every traction and crevice challenge it faced, using 4WD HI and 4WD LO, easily switchable with one knob on the dash.
 Also, with short overhangs front and rear, things don't easily drag in the gulleys.
 You can take it hunting or dirt biking to the top of rugged mountains with no worries.

-Hill Start Assist comes on the Xterra Off-Road with automatic transmission, though that seems strangely misplaced.
+Hill Start Assist also comes only on the Xterra Off-Road with automatic transmission, though that seems strangely misplaced.
 Hill Start Assist allows you to start moving forward on a steep uphill, without drifting back, useful off road and in San Francisco.
 But with an automatic transmission, that's not a problem, because you have two feet and there are only two pedals.
 It's needed with the manual transmission Xterra, if anything, but Nissan didn't design HSA to work on that one.

 The 4.0-liter V6 that's used in the Xterra is a great engine, a stroked version of the award-winning 3.5-liter that's used in the 350Z sports car and other Nissans.
 It has all the right stuff: aluminum block and heads, Teflon-coated pistons, Continuous Valve Timing Control (CVTCS), Nissan variable Induction Control System (NICS), silent timing chain and microfinished camshaft and crankshaft surfaces, digital knock control system, and 105,000-mile spark plugs.